Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise2.md

 * [SPC5 Studio](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/spc5-software-development-tools/spc5-studio.html)

 You may also want to download and access the Installation Guide and Release notes associated with SPC5 Studio.
 These can be found using the above link.
 Once SPC5 Studio has been installed then we can start to create out first firmware.
+When you have installed the SPC5 Studio, then connect the SPC560P Development Board to your laptop.
 For this exercise you can create a project using one of the following two methods:

 * Run the S32DS software and then using the following pull down menus create a project.
   * File -> New -> SPC5Studio Import Wizard